Health Indicator Report of Carbon Monoxide: Poison Control Exposures

 Data SourceUtah Poison Control Center

-Data Interpretation IssuesData from the Utah Poison Control Center (UPCC) may be missing Utah residents that were exposed to Carbon Monoxide (CO), but called another state's poison control center.
+Data Interpretation IssuesData from the Utah Poison Control Center (UPCC) may be missing Utah residents that were exposed to carbon monoxide (CO), but called another state's poison control center.
 The UPCC data include all calls in which actual or suspected human contact with CO was recorded.
 Exposed animals and out-of-state residents were excluded.
 Additionally, calls that were not exposure related (e.g. seeking CO education materials) were removed.
-Lastly, the CO detector data are only available for 2012-2013 because the Utah Behavioral Risk Factor Surveillance System (BRFSS) did not include CO detector questions on surveys in previous years.

 DefinitionCarbon monoxide (CO) is an odorless, colorless, poisonous gas that can cause sudden illness and death if inhaled.

 NumeratorUtah Poison Control Center (UPCC): Numbers of humans exposed to carbon monoxide Utah Behavioral Risk Factor Surveillance Survey (BRFSS): Number of households reporting at least one carbon monoxide detector in their house/current residence

 DenominatorUPCC: Utah resident mid-year population estimates BRFSS: A weighted (by household) value that allows the estimate to be based on the total number of households in the state

 What Is Being Done?Organizations, such as the Centers for Disease Control and Prevention (CDC), offer free resources that provide information about CO poisoning and prevention.
 Also, health promotion and community outreach activities are available to educate the public about CO poisoning and prevention.
 However, it is primarily up to the individual to practice behaviors that prevent CO poisoning such as installing working CO detectors and using equipment that emits CO gas properly.